ghostwond3r/NBP/what_is_dorking.md

 - `site`: will show you the full list of all indexed URLs for the specified domain and subdomain, e.g. `site:securitytrails.com`

+- `ext`: will extract files from a given website, e.g. `site:*.gov ext:csv`.

 - `*`: wildcard used to search pages that contain “anything” before your word, e.g. `how to * a website`, will return “how to…” design/create/hack, etc… “a website”.

-- `|`: this is a logical operator, e.g. `"security" "tips"` will show all the sites which contain “security” or “tips,” or both words.
+- `|`: this is a logical operator, e.g. `intext:security|tips` will show all the sites which contain “security” OR “tips,” or both words.

 - `+`: used to concatenate words, useful to detect pages that use more than one specific key, e.g. `security + trails`